 You may or may not have time for the Uffizi during your Rome to Florence day trip: it’s essentially a matter of priorities.

-If you’re a Renaissance lover or art buff who is incredibly excited to see the Uffizi, by all means, plan ahead and visit–but understand you may have to cut a few other things from your day trip to Florence.
+If you’re a Renaissance lover or art buff who is incredibly excited to see the Uffizi, by all means, plan ahead and visit (it truly is a spectacular museum)–but understand you may have to cut a few other things from your day trip to Florence.